 Diana Magor (email@example.com), seen here on a mountain top in New Zealand, is the co-ordinator for the Photo Travel Inter-Club Competition.
 She would welcome images from club members for these competitions.
 Remember that there are lots of opportunities for Travel images close to home – you don’t have to travel far from home to find images that meet the criteria above.

 There are three groups in PT ICC.
 New clubs go into Group C, and at the end of each year, the top clubs are promoted, and the bottom clubs demoted.
-This year, Hoylake was in Group B, but having come second in our Group will be promoted to Group A, as the top three clubs are automatically promoted..
+This year, Hoylake was in Group B, but having come second in our Group was promoted to Group A, as the top three clubs are automatically promoted..